Learn2Earn-Team/Services/README.md

 We have 5 years of experience and successfully running a software house name as Learn2Earn (Professional Institute of Computer Science) and have a team of 20+ people.
 We are working on Hybrid App Development (Android, iOS, PWA's and Desktop).
 Our team has build a lot of apps for our clients and 15+ running apps of our own.
-We will provide you best services according to your given requierments
+We will provide you best services according to your given requierments.

 ## Authors